-What Can a Handyman Do in Leander, Texas?
+What Can a Handyman Do Without a License in Leander, Texas?

 In Texas, most “general handyman” work is not licensed at the state level, but many specific trades (electrical, plumbing, HVAC, fire sprinklers) require state-issued licenses, and permits may still be required locally.
 Texas does not have a single statewide “handyman license” with a dollar threshold exemption; instead, legality depends on the type of work (especially whether it falls into regulated trades) and local permitting rules.
 In Leander (Williamson County), you should expect city permits for many repair/replace projects even if no state license is required.